 Cough syrup contains an ingredient called dextromethorphan (DXM), which is a legal cough suppressant found in many over-the-counter cough syrups.
 In high doses, it acts as a “dissociative anesthetic” like ketamine or PCP.
 According to an article published for the University of Maryland, Center for Substance Abuse Research, “high-dose chronic use of DXM can lead to the development of toxic psychosis – a mental condition characterized by a loss of contact with reality along with a confused state – as well as other physiological and behavioral problems.”

-- Drastically changes in weight
+- Changes in physical appearance, including changes in weight

-- Dilated pupils, bloodshot eyes
+- Dilated pupils or bloodshot eyes

-- Shakes, tremors
+- Shakes, tremors, or seizures

 - Disruptive sleep patterns